CPT Information for Graduate Students

 Q: How should I answer “Are you legally authorized to work in the United States?” on a job application?

 A: You should say yes.
-If you are on an F-1 visa then you have CPT / OPT to work in the U.S.
+If you are on an F-1 visa then you have CPT / OPT approval to work in the U.S.

 Q: How should I answer “Will you now or in the future require sponsorship for an employment-authorized visa status or work authorization?” on a job application?